deedw/winston-cloudwatch/README.md

 ## Configuring

+You can pass in a pre-configured AWS.CloudWatch object or rely on the module to create and configure the CloudWatch connection.

 AWS configuration works using `~/.aws/credentials` as written in [AWS JavaScript SDK guide](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_AWS_Credentials).

 As specified [in the docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_the_Region)

  > The AWS SDK for Node.js doesn't select the region by default.

 so you should take care of that.
 See the examples below.

 If either the group or the stream do not exist they will be created for you.